ongov/ontario-design-system/COMMIT-GUIDELINES.md

 ```
 fix(utils): update retrieveEnumKeys function

-Updates to `isNumeric` invalided the logic this function was using,
+Updates to `isNumber` invalided the logic this function was using,
 inverting it restores intended functionality.

 - Add unit tests to validate different types of enum cases as well as